mcsbt-2023/test-repository/README.md

 # Test Repository

-You can clone this repository from your computer!
+You can clone this repository to your computer!

 Clone it with the following command: